tl-its-umich-edu/my-learning-analytics/README.md

 GOOGLE_APPLICATION_CREDENTIALS=/secrets/bq_cred.json

 # SAML Configuration
-# Need to set this to true to turn it on at all
+# Need to set this to false to turn it off for dev, but default is true
-STUDENT_DASHBOARD_SAML=true
+STUDENT_DASHBOARD_SAML=false

 # Where your secrets are stored
 SAML2_FILES_BASE=/secrets/saml/